Koenkk/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

 hciuart can be disabled by executing: `sudo systemctl disable hciuart`.

-## CC1352P-2/CC26X2R1 launchpad coordinators only: press the reset button on the device
+## Texas Instruments LAUNCHXL-CC1352P-2/CC26X2R1 only: press the reset button on the device

-If Zigbee2MQTT fails to start with a CC1352P-2 with `Error: SRSP - SYS - version after 6000ms`, you most probably have connected your device to a system that requires pressing the reset button (the one next to the USB connector) momentarily/shortly after connecting the USB cable.
+If Zigbee2MQTT fails to start with a Texas Instruments LAUNCHXL-CC1352P-2/CC26X2R1 with `Error: SRSP - SYS - version after 6000ms`, you most probably have connected your device to a system that requires pressing the reset button (the one next to the USB connector) momentarily/shortly after connecting the USB cable.
 This issue has primarily been observed on x86 architectures only ( e.g., Intel NUC, HPE Microserver, i7 laptop), see also [#2162](https://github.com/Koenkk/zigbee2mqtt/issues/2162).
-The procedure has to be repeated every time the CC1352P-2 is re-connected and it's not clear yet, whether this can be fixed at all.
+The procedure has to be repeated every time the adapter is re-connected and it's not clear yet, whether this can be fixed at all.
 It does not seem to occur on ARM based boards (Raspberry Pi, ODROID XU4).

 Something that can also solve the issue is to replug the USB cable.